Gr33nCamper/cse15l-lab-reports/lab-report-5-week-10.md

 **Test 2**

-Used vimdiff on the results of running a bash for loop.
+Used vimdiff on the results of running a bash for loop to find tests with different results.

 [Test-file 14 link](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/14.md)